lauraristoff/lauraristoff/README.md

 Adobe Certified Professional in Visual Design using Photoshop and Illustrator.

-I will be working at <a href="https://www.knowbe4.com/">KnowBe4</a> this summer as an intern
+I will be working at <a href="https://www.knowbe4.com/">KnowBe4</a> this summer as a web development intern

 ---
 🧰 Toolbox